-First and foremost, I’m a dad and husband – my son Daniel was born in 1998, my daughter Laura in 2000, and Deb and I were married on January 19th, 1991.
+First and foremost, I’m a dad and husband – I have a son and daughter, and Deb and I have been married since 1991.

 I became a downshifter when my son was three years old.
 Work to live, don’t live to work.
-But in 2007, I became tired of being an employee and wanted to move into a new phase – being a business owner.
+In 2007, I became tired of being an employee and wanted to move into a new phase – being a business owner.
 I realised that downshifting and running your own business are about the same thing – being in control of your life.
 Doing what you want to do rather than what you have to do, and having the flexibility to do it when you want.
 I also brought this attitude to my business.
 We have a 4-day working week for a full-time salary, since 2014.

 I don’t watch TV.
 I don’t know where I’d find the time.
-But I love films and regularly make the time.
+But I love films and series’ and regularly make the time.
 I’m glad to be living in an era where I can watch what I want, when I want (more or less).
 It’s interesting that everyone born after around 1995 has the same attitude now and don’t see any appeal in broadcast TV.

-I’m a sustainable vegetarian.
+I’m what I call a “sustainable vegetarian“.
 I’ll only eat what I kill myself.
-And I wouldn’t refuse anyone’s hospitality, especially in another country.
+But I wouldn’t refuse anyone’s hospitality, especially in another country.
 I wonder how much meat we’d eat as a society if everyone did?

-My friend Nick and I run Arktisma, which includes Serversaurus web hosting and cloud computing, and the Electron Workshop co-working space, which my co-foundder and I built ourselves.
+I run Serversaurus web hosting and cloud computing, and ran the Electron Workshop co-working space, which my co-foundder and I built ourselves.
 It came to an end in 2021 partly due to the pandemic, but mostly because it was time to wind it up.
 Serversaurus is a founding Australian B Corporation, with environmental and social responsibility baked into the core of our business.